Jinmo/decompiler-helper-ideas/README.md

 7. retdec variable name renamer? since retdec is open sourced, can we get some AST for it and save/sync some info with IDA(ex. stack variables, register assignment, ...)
 8. drawing xref map to get some path information
 9. C code patcher! (binary code patching itself does require lot of heuristics / architecture dependent things, it can be separated as another subject) would be great if I can write some code in C and apply to it.
 Will it require some deep-learning for generating correct code?! (nope)
+10. It's not a plugin idea, but docs for decompiler internals will be great...
+Like, angr/S2E docs are improving.
+They're great.